 Attendance is required for all parish or school employees, and all adult volunteers who:

-- or have oversight or administrative responsibility for programs or ministries involving children or young people
+- Have oversight or administrative responsibility for programs or ministries involving children or young people

-- or as required by their parish or school administrator
+- As required by their parish or school administrator

 - Any interested parents may also attend

-The presentation is intended for mature audiences only - persons under the age of 18 may attend only in accordance with established policy for Protecting God's Children.
+The presentation is intended for mature audiences only - persons under age 18 may attend only in accordance with established policy for Protecting God's Children.